jimwins/titi/docs/configuration.rst

 Further Configuration
 ~~~~~~~~~~~~~~~~~~~~~

-The only other configuration options provided by Paris itself are the
+The only other configuration options provided by Titi Models are the
 ``$_table`` and ``$_id_column`` static properties on model classes.
 To
 configure the database connection, you should use Idiorm’s configuration
 system via the ``ORM::configure`` method.